Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles on del Pezzo surfaces of degree

 Furthermore, we have

-In Case \ref{i}, if $l\geq 3$, we get by Proposition \ref{prokeypropdp1} that $z'-2h_1$ is effective, hence $z-h_1$ is effective.
+In Case \ref{i}, if $l\geq 3$, we get by Proposition \ref{prokeypropdp1} that $z'-2h_1$ is effective, hence $z_d-h_1$ is effective.

-In Case \ref{ii}, if $l\geq 5$, , we get by Proposition \ref{prokeypropdp1} that $z'-3h_1$ is effective, hence $z-h_1$ is effective.
+In Case \ref{ii}, if $l\geq 5$, , we get by Proposition \ref{prokeypropdp1} that $z'-3h_1$ is effective, hence $z_d-h_1$ is effective.

-In conclusion, when $d\geq 5$, the only cases where we cannot conclude that $\pm z-h_1$ is effective of degree strictly smaller than the degree of $z$ is when we are in Case \ref{ii} with $l\leq 4$ or in Case \ref{i} with $l\leq 2$.
-Case \ref{ii} with $l= 4$ provides $d=15$.
+In conclusion, when $d\geq 5$, the only cases where we cannot conclude that $\pm z_d-h_1$ is effective of degree strictly smaller than $d$ is when we are in Case \ref{ii} with $2\leq l\leq 4$ or in Case \ref{i} with $l= 2$.
+Case \ref{ii} with $l= 4,\,3,\,2$ provides respectively $d=15,\,10,\,6$.
 Case \ref{i} with $l= 2$ provides $d=7$.
-So Theorem \ref{theo2surfdelPezzodeg1}(b) is proved. \end{proof} \begin{proof}[Proof of Theorem \ref{theo2surfdelPezzodeg1}(a)] In view of Theorem \ref{theo2surfdelPezzodeg1variant}, it suffices to prove the following \begin{lemm} Let $S$ be a del Pezzo surface of degree $1$ defined over a field $K$ of characteric $0$.
+So Theorem \ref{theo2surfdelPezzodeg1}(b) is proved. \end{proof} \begin{proof}[Proof of Theorem \ref{theo2surfdelPezzodeg1}(a)] In view of Theorem \ref{theo2surfdelPezzodeg1variant}, it suffices to prove the following \begin{lemm} Let $S$ be a del Pezzo surface of degree $1$ defined over a field $K$ of characteristic $0$.
 Then for any effective cycle $z$ of degree $d\leq 15$, we can write

 where $\lambda\in\mathbb{Z}$ and $z'$ is effective of degree $\leq 15$. \end{lemm} \begin{proof} If ${\rm deg}\,z=15$, using the fact that $h^0(S,\mathcal{O}_S(5))=16$ and Lemma \ref{levariant}, we find that $z':=30 h_1-z$ is effective.
 As ${\rm deg}\,z'=15$, the lemma is proved in this case.
 If $10\leq {\rm deg}\,z\leq 14$, Lemma \ref{leeffective} tells that $z':=25 h_1-z$ is effective.
 As ${\rm deg}\,z'\leq 15$, the lemma is proved in this case.
 If $1\leq {\rm deg}\,z\leq 9$, Lemma \ref{leeffective} tells that $z':=16 h_1-z$ is effective, hence the lemma is fully proved. \end{proof} Theorem \ref{theo2surfdelPezzodeg1}(a) is now proved. \end{proof}